alhusseingamal/OS-Scheduler/README.md

 Contained within the scheduler.perf file are comprehensive performance metrics gauging the scheduler's efficiency.
 This includes statistics on CPU utilization, average waiting time, average weighted turnaround time, and the standard deviation for average weighted turnaround time.

-##### memory.log
+#### memory.log

 The memory.log file keeps a detailed log of memory allocation and deallocation events.
 Information includes allocated bytes for each process, timestamps for allocation and deallocation, and the corresponding process ID.

 ## Data Structures Used
 A Priority Queue is used to implement all the algorithms.
-To achieve the queue behavior where needed, the priority queue is utilized with all its elements(processes) having a UNIFIED_PRIORITY.
+To achieve the queue behavior where needed, the priority queue is utilized with all its elements having the same priority.

+## Requirements to run the code
+1. GCC Compiler
+2. Linux Environment: Linux Machine, VM, WSL, or else
+3.
 ## How to run the code?
 1. Download the file and extract it
 2. Open your linux shell or a new project in Vscode editor, whichever you are using.
 3. Type the two commands: "make" followed by "make run"

-## Notes
-System Signals and Inter-Process Communication Methods (Message Queues, Shared Memory and Semaphores) are used for synchronization and coordination between the processes in the system.